MechaArms/My-HackerRank-Solutions/README.md

 My Kotlin Exercises solutions in HackeRank website

 Note:
-The compliler for this exercises in the site was made before Kotlin version 1.3
+The compliler in the HackerRank website was made before Kotlin version 1.3